 If you have been unable to attend for routine preventive care with the hygienist during the lockdown, additional or longer visits may be needed.

 If you are a member of Denplan, these additional or longer visits will be automatically provided to make up the lost time.

 Our regulators and professional bodies have provided regular updates regarding how we can return to providing dental care is a safe way.

 Dentistry will look very different for some time, however we will still be able to provide preventive care and usual treatment options.

 Infection control and patient safety has always been a top priority.
-The coronavirus has not gone away and so additional measures have been put into place for the protection of our patients and staff.
+Additional measures have been put into place for the protection of our patients and staff.
 This includes wearing additional personal protective equipment (PPE) for everyone’s safety.
 Please be reassured that we have adequate supplies of PPE to continue to provide the service.

 Increased opening hours and re-scheduling some routine appointments

-We are increasing our opening hours by 50%, however implementing the extra safety measures will initially reduce the the number of patients we can see on a daily basis.
+We have increased our opening hours by 50%, however implementing the extra safety measures will initially reduce the the number of patients we can see on a daily basis.

 We are confident that we will be able to provide all the care needed to maintain your dental health.
 The additional time needed and changes in the way patients move through the building means that it has been necessary to re-schedule some combined routine check-up and hygienist appointments.
 Some patients with pre-existing health conditions are advised to delay attending the practice.
 We will be in touch with anyone unable to attend to discuss how we can help.
 This might involving provide care remotely.